sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 ### Applications of Stacks: Conversion from Infix to Postfix

 * Write a C program to convert an infix expression to postfix expression using STACK.
 Also convert the following infix expression to postfix expression by mentioning the steps clearly:
 * Write the algorithm for converting the Infix Expression to Postfix expression.
 Also transform the following expression to its postfix equivalent form by using the conversion algorithm steps.
-* Convert the following infix expression to postfix and prefix expressions:
-* Convert the following infix expression to postfix expression by showing the steps clearly:
-* Write an algorithm to convert an infix expression to postfix.
-Use the algorithm for converting the following expression into postfix form.

 * `(a+b)*(c+(d-e))`
 * `(A+B)*C-D*F+E`